Walk - Wembury & Staddiscombe

 - Passing the lighthouse at Andurn Point the Coast Path heads takes a ninety-degree turn above the southern edge of Crownhill Bay and joins Bovisand Lane, making another sharp turn as it carries on in front of the rows of chalets and on above the beach below Bovisand Park.

-- Turn right up the footpath along the far side of the caravan park.
+- Continuing on the Coast Path around the beach before turning right up the footpath along the far side of the caravan park.
 Bear right on the drive to follow the track up the valley, signed to Staddiscombe.
-After about 100 yards, bear right onto the waymarked footpath.
+After about 100 yards, bear right onto the track continuing alongside the caravan park.

 - At the road carry on ahead, crossing with care at the junction beyond to turn right and then immediately left along Staddiscombe Road.
 Follow the road around the sharp right-hand bend and onto the junction with Bovisand Road.